 Why is play important for children?

-Play also helps children to:
+Play also helps your child to:

 - feel happy, secure and safe